 To illustrate the proposed mining algorithm, a study of the atherosclerosis is considered.
-It is a study of the risk factors of atherosclerosis in a population of 1417 middle-aged men 1.
+It is a study of the risk factors of atherosclerosis in a population of 1417 middle-aged men1.
 Here, we extract five quantitative attributes out of a total of 64.
-The selected attributes are height, weight, systolic blood pressure, diastolic blood pressure, diastolic blood pressure, diastolic blood pressure.
+The selected attributes are height, weight, systolic blood pressure, diastolic blood pressure, and cholesterol level.